 Blair Hall 217

 Michael Daiga, Assistant Professor of Education, joined the Department of Education in August of 2017.
 His primary research interest focuses on mathematics education, specifically looking at teacher’s statistical knowledge in graphical representations.
-He currently teaches coursework topics that focus on how children learn mathematics, mathematical methods, educational psychology and statistics.
+He currently teaches coursework topics that focus on mathematics, mathematical methods, and statistics education.

 Michael is active in the mathematics education research community.
-He has presented at numerous state, national and international conferences for organizations including the National Council of Teachers of Mathematics, the Association of Mathematics Teacher Educators, Psychology of Mathematics Education, and School Science and Mathematics Association.
-He has worked on the governing board as treasurer of the Indiana Council of Teachers of Mathematics, and currently serves as a Policy Board member of the School Science and Mathematics Association.
+He has presented at numerous state, national and international conferences for organizations including the National Council of Teachers of Mathematics, the Association of Mathematics Teacher Educators, Ohio Council of Teachers of Mathematics, and School Science and Mathematics Association.
+He serves as an Advanced Placement reader (Statistics) and as a CAEP-NCTM reviewer each year.
 His recent presentations and publications focus statistics education, teacher education, teacher knowledge, and transnumeration.